 Analysis and Test Results

-All of the contenders in this lineup were subject to exhaustive, thorough, and rigorous testing through weeks of repeated use from our testers.
-Because a quality canning jar should last for seasons upon seasons of use in the kitchen and should be able to handle a variety of tasks.
-We placed a heavier weighting on the testing metric of seal in order to mind food safety.
+All contenders in this lineup were subject to exhaustive, thorough, and rigorous testing through weeks of repeated use from our testers.
+A quality canning jar should last for seasons upon seasons of use in the kitchen and should be able to handle various tasks.
+We heavily weighted our seal testing metric for food safety reasons.
 Other primary considerations were form, versatility, and longevity.
 We believe that all of these characteristics combined create a formidable canning jar.

-To our testers, form denotes the overall shape, size, and style of each jar that was tested.
+To our testers, form denotes each tested jar's overall shape, size, and style.
 There was a preference for wide-mouth models because they are easier to pack, vertical sidewalls because they are easier to unpack, and squared sides because they store better on a shelf or in a canner.
-Size was also a consideration, but less important to the aforementioned criteria.
-However, our testers were also cognizant to the fact that certain jars are intentionally designed to accomplish certain tasks.
+Size was also a consideration, though less important to the abovementioned criteria.
+However, our testers were also aware that certain jars are intentionally designed to accomplish certain tasks.

 The highest-rated model in this category was the Weck Mold Jar because of their totally straight sidewalls that are wider at the mouth than they are at the base.
-The result is a jar that is remarkably easy to pack as well as retrieve items from—whether it be your fingers or a fork.
-Similar to this design were the Le Parfait Terrines, which also have a totally vertical sidewall and large opening without shoulders.
-However, the deep profile of the Terrines weren't as easy for retrieval when compared to the Weck jars.
+The result is a remarkably easy jar to pack and retrieve items from—whether with fingers or a fork.
+Similar to this design was the Le Parfait Terrines, which also have a totally vertical sidewall and large opening without shoulders.
+However, the deep profile of the Terrines made retrieval harder when compared to the Weck jars.

 Other high-performers in the form metric were the Kerr wide-mouth quarts, Ball regular mouth quarts, and the Bormioli Roccos.
 And though the latter two models have more narrow, "regular-mouth" openings, all three of these jars feature square sides that enable you to fit more jars into a canner or store them more snugly in your pantry.

-The underperformers in way of form were primarily the off-brand models that evidently paid less attention to design subtleties that improve overall function.
+The underperformers regarding form were primarily the off-brand models that obviously paid less attention to design subtleties that improve overall function.
 Namely, the Verones, Spanla, and Kamota jam jars were functional but otherwise unimpressive, though due to their primary focus being jams and jellies, we cut them a bit of slack.
 Whereas the North Mountain Supply and Anchor Hocking jars lacked elements that we would've preferred, like a tapered shoulder or square sidewalls.

-The seal is arguably the most important metric for testing canning jars since it guarantees the freshness and safety of your preserved food goods.
-In order to gain comprehensive insight on each model's ability to produce a seal, we tested each model in both the water bath method of canning as well as using a pressure canner.
-Oftentimes, the intense conditions of a pressure canner can highlight weaknesses in the lid components and sometimes glass of each jar.
+The seal is arguably the most important metric for testing canning jars since it ensures the freshness and safety of your preserved food goods.
+To gain comprehensive insight into each model's ability to produce a seal, we tested each model in the water bath method of canning and using a pressure canner.
+Often, the intense conditions of a pressure canner can highlight weaknesses in the lid components and sometimes the glass of each jar.

 The jars with the highest scores in the seal category were (not surprisingly) the Ball and Kerr quart models.
-The lids of both these jars have a marginally wider strip of rubber when compared to similar styles.
-Ball and Kerr have more-or-less set the precedent for the two-piece lid design that incorporates a band to secure the sealed part of the lid.
-And while we'd like to imagine that other models that mimic their design can hold their own, none of knock-offs were able to match the 100% seal rate of Ball and Kerr.
+The lids of both these jars have a marginally wider strip of rubber compared to similar styles.
+Ball and Kerr have more-or-less set a precedent for the two-piece lid design that incorporates a band to secure the sealed part of the lid.
+And while we'd like to imagine that other models that mimic their design can hold their own, none of the knock-offs matched the 100% seal rate of Ball and Kerr.

 Dissimilar in design were the Weck canning jars, which used a glass lid, detached rubber gasket, and two separate metal clips to create a seal.
-And while this system was capable of producing a good seal, they are more finicky to deal with and are more prone to loss or breakage.
-Also unique were the lids found on the Le Parfait jars, which instead of using a ring incorporated a fully-capped closure to secure the lid in place during processing.
+And while this system could produce a good seal, they are more finicky to deal with and more prone to loss or breakage.
+Also unique were the lids found on the Le Parfait jars, which instead of using a ring, incorporated a fully-capped closure to secure the lid in place during processing.
 These European models may be a bit odd or unfamiliar in style.
 But they were also able to provide a 100% seal rate.

-The only one-piece lid we were satisfied with were the Bormioli lids, which had a wide rubber seal and could be used more than once.
+The only one-piece lid we were satisfied with was the Bormioli, which had a wide rubber seal and could be used more than once.
 However, the North Mountain Supply quart jars had a lesser-quality unibody lid that didn't create a seal in two out of twelve jars.
-The Spanla jelly jars and Anchor Hocking pints also had lackluster performance when compared to some of the name-brand models.
+The Spanla jelly jars and Anchor Hocking pints also had underwhelming performance compared to some name-brand models.

-Undoubtedly the most versatile canning jar in this review was the Le Parfait—mostly due to to the fact that it was the largest volume and widest opening in the lineup, meaning it could be utilized for many different food items.
+Undoubtedly the most versatile canning jar in this review was the Le Parfait, mostly because it boasted the largest volume and widest opening in the lineup, useful for many different food items.
 The thicker glass on the Le Parfait also made it favorable for freezing.
-Also receiving notable scores for versatility was the Kerr wide-mouth quart jars, which are a good option for canning anything under the sun.
+Also receiving notable scores for versatility were the Kerr wide-mouth quart jars, which are a good option for canning anything under the sun.

 At the bottom of the versatility totem pole were the North Mountain Supply jars.
 Mostly because they have such a pronounced shoulder that certain items are difficult to remove from or pack into the jars, and additionally because they don't handle pressure or freezing very well.

-Part of the reason that canning jars are so ubiquitous in the kitchen is because some of them can last for a super long time.
-Others won't make it past the first round of batch-processing in the pressure canner.
-While it's difficult to determine which models will stand the test of time, our testers paid close attention to elements like glass thickness and quality of components in order to differentiate which jars will be in it for the long-haul and which models are better for one-and-done batches.
+Part of the reason that canning jars are so ubiquitous in the kitchen is that some can last for a super long time.
+Others won't make it past the first round of batch processing in the pressure canner.
+While it's difficult to determine which models will stand the test of time, our testers paid close attention to elements like glass thickness and quality of components to differentiate which jars will be in it for the long haul and which models are better for one-and-done batches.

 Yet again, the Weck Mold Jars outshone the others in this category.
-They are constructed with the thickest glass out of the lineup and come with a manufacturer guarantee (what that means, we don't exactly know).
-But what we do know is that these jars are capable of withstanding lots of wear and tear — even if the lids are breakable, they will provide more uses before needing to replace them, unlike traditional lids which are inadvisable to use more than once.
+They are constructed with the thickest glass out of the lineup.
+These jars can withstand lots of wear and tear — even if the lids are breakable, they will last longer before needing to be replaced, unlike traditional lids, which are inadvisable to use more than once.

-Our testers were also fond of the durability found in the Bormioli and Le Parfait canning jars, which also had notably thicker glass than some other models.
+Our testers were also fond of the durability of the Bormioli and Le Parfait canning jars, which had notably thicker glass than some other models.
 Furthermore, both of these brands feature more robust metal on their lids when compared to the others fashioned in a similar style.
-It's also safe to say that the Ball and Kerr jars will give you lots of repeated use provided that you take good care of them and replace the lids with each new round of processing.
+It's also safe to say that the Ball and Kerr jars will give you lots of repeated use, provided that you take good care of them and replace the lids with each new round of processing.

 — Rob Woodworth